 We have chosen to use a Component-Based Development (CBD) model.
 This model focuses on removing dependencies between objects by designing components with strict and well defined interfaces.
-Components must conform to a known standard based on the problem each implementation is to solve.
-The goal is to be able to isolate the functional implementation of a task within a single plug-and-play object that can be modified or swapped with an alternative implementation without impacting the rest of the system.
+As part of this design a narrow interface model will be employed to reduce component interdependencies.
+A narrow interface essentially reduces and restricts a components public signature to a well-know and expected set of general methods, thus allowing otherwise unfamiliar clients to interact with a distributed component.
+Specific functionality is defined through a set of configurable parameters passed to the component interface.
+This allows developers to add or remove functionality from a component with minimal impact to the existing infrastructure and design.
+The goal of the component development process is to be able to isolate the functional implementation of a task within a single plug-and-play object that can be modified or swapped with an alternative implementation without impacting the rest of the system.
 A user should be able to replace a component that satisfies a similar use-case without creating or breaking any dependencies in the system.
 Refer to KAON 671 for more details.